Mounjaro Week 1 Meal Plan | Ease Into Your First Days With Confidence

 Dinner: Turkey Meatballs + Marinara

 3-4 homemade turkey meatballs (ground turkey, breadcrumbs, parmesan, herbs), light marinara sauce, zucchini noodles.
-(28g protein, 280 cal)
+(28g, 280 cal)

 Tomorrow morning is injection #2.
-Tonight, pack your fridge with soft foods, yogurts, and protein shakes.
+Tonight, pack your fridge with soft options, yogurts, and shakes.
 You know what to expect now, so you're more prepared.

-Mounjaro responds well to the same foods as other GLP-1s, but the dual mechanism makes some people more sensitive.
+Mounjaro responds well to the same foods as other GLP-1s, but the dual mechanism makes some folks more sensitive.
 Here's what actually works:

 White rice and white bread.
 Sounds counterintuitive, but white carbs are easier to digest early on.
-They don't spike blood sugar as much as you'd think (thanks, GLP-1), and your stomach tolerates them better than whole grain in week 1.
+They don't spike glucose as much as you'd think (thanks, GLP-1), and your stomach tolerates them better than whole grain at first.

 Eggs in all forms.
 Scrambled, poached, hard-boiled, in smoothies.
-Eggs are your MVP for week 1 because they're pure protein, easy to eat, and almost nobody's stomach rejects them.
+Eggs are your MVP because they're packed with amino acids, easy to eat, and almost nobody's stomach rejects them.

 Plain yogurt (Greek or regular).
-Avoid the sweet, flavored stuff — it triggers nausea in some people.
+Avoid the sweet, flavored stuff — it triggers nausea in some folks.
 Plain with your own honey drizzle is the move.

 Bananas and other mild fruits.
 Bananas are easy to digest and naturally help with any mild nausea.
 Berries, peaches, and melons work too.
 Skip citrus if your stomach feels fragile.

-These are the things that will bite you on Mounjaro week 1:
+These are the things that will bite you early on with Mounjaro:

 Fried everything.
 Fries, fried chicken, fried fish.
-Fat slows digestion, and your stomach is already working in slow-mo thanks to tirzepatide.
+Fat slows digestion, and your stomach is already working in slow-mo.
 Don't add more friction.

 Heavy cream sauces.
 Alfredo, cream-based soups, buttery pasta.
 If it coats your mouth, your stomach won't be thrilled about it.

 Very spicy food.
 Thai curry, vindaloo, ghost pepper wings.
 Your GI tract is sensitive.
-Save the heat for week 3+.
+Save the heat for later.

 Large portions.
 Even healthy food.
 Your physical stomach capacity hasn't changed, but your "I'm full" signal comes way earlier.
-A plate that looked normal last week will feel massive this week.
+A plate that looked normal before will feel massive now.

 Alcohol.
-Skip week 1.
+Skip the first few days entirely.
 Tirzepatide can intensify alcohol's effects, and booze on top of nausea is a bad combination.
-Wait until week 2 when your body has adjusted.
+Wait until your body has adjusted.

 Sugary drinks and processed sweets.
-They taste weird on Mounjaro anyway (everything's too sweet), and they spike blood sugar without providing any nutrition.
+They taste weird on Mounjaro anyway (everything's too sweet), and they spike your glucose without providing any nutrition.

-Here's why protein matters so much on Mounjaro, especially week 1:
+Here's why getting enough amino acids matters so much on Mounjaro, especially early on:

 Mounjaro's appetite suppression is real.
-You'll probably lose 2-4 pounds in week 1 alone (much of it water, some actual tissue).
-If you don't eat enough protein, your body will start breaking down muscle to get the amino acids it needs.
+You'll probably lose 2-4 pounds in the first days alone (much of it water, some actual tissue).
+If you don't eat enough, your body will start breaking down muscle to get the amino acids it needs.
 That defeats the whole purpose of using Mounjaro for weight loss.

-Target: 80-100g of protein per day.
+Target: 80-100g from protein-rich foods per day.
 That breaks down to roughly 25-35g per meal across 3 meals.
-Every meal in this plan hits that minimum.
+Every meal here hits that minimum.

-If you're struggling to eat that much because your appetite is suppressed, protein shakes are your backup.
-A quick shake with protein powder, milk, and a banana can deliver 30g of protein in 30 seconds flat, even on a day when chewing sounds miserable.
+If you're struggling to eat that much because your appetite is suppressed, shakes are your backup.
+A quick shake with powder, milk, and a banana can deliver 30g in 30 seconds flat, even on a day when chewing sounds miserable.

-The research is pretty clear: people who prioritize protein on GLP-1s lose more fat and less muscle.
-It matters.
+The research is pretty clear: folks who prioritize lean proteins on GLP-1s lose more fat and less muscle.
+That's real weight loss — not just the number going down on the scale.

-Your appetite drops, which means you're eating less food, which means you're getting fewer natural electrolytes.
+Your appetite drops, which means you're eating less overall, which means you're getting fewer natural electrolytes.
 Meanwhile, you still need to drink as much water as ever — maybe more.

 Target: at least 64 oz of water per day.
 More if you were a coffee drinker before (caffeine is a mild diuretic).